 Along with my former colleague and friend Kevin, I joined the Santa Clara Alumni Association before the game to sit courtside.
 Nash is SCU’s most successful athletic alum.
 He came out to hear 50+ people sing "Happy Birthday" as he completed his pregame warm-up.

-As we celebrated Nash’s special day, I realized he is 8 days older than me.
+As we celebrated Nash’s special day, I realized he is eight days older than me.
 I stared at the two-time MVP, in total awe.
 At 6’3” and with little to no body fat, his size is far from intimidating.
 His 37 years of age have by no means slowed him down.
 Despite the Suns’ significant lead, Nash didn’t have a sub until late in the fourth quarter.
 And when he finally came out of the game, he must lie on his back—because of spondylolisthesis.
 It would seem likely that this medical condition, which causes muscle tightness and back pain, would prevent Nash from returning to the game or regular play.
 Not true.
-When the Warriors finally brought the game within 10 points in the fourth quarter, Nash stretched and was ready to return.
+When the Warriors finally brought the game within ten points in the fourth quarter, Nash stretched and was ready to return.

 Fans know that he has led the league in assists, that his free throw percentage is in the 90s, that his work ethic is insane and that he truly is a great point guard, but if there is one thing I think everyone should know about this future Hall of Famer, it’s this: Steve Nash makes everyone on his team better.

 For all intensive purposes, last night’s game at Oracle Arena was a sleeper.
-But watching Steve Nash as intentionally as I did make me wonder—are there people in our community, family, or workplaces who, like Steve Nash, make everyone better?
+But watching Steve Nash as intentionally as I did make me wonder—Are there people in our community, family, or workplaces who, like Steve Nash, make everyone better?
 I am surrounded by people I look up to and admire.
 Others inspire me.
 I even know folks who challenge my way of thinking and my lifestyle for the better.
 But can I identify a person who makes everyone around them better?
 Can you?
 I have coached enough teams and taught enough students to know, albeit rare when you meet a person who makes everyone better, you never forget them nor their impact.
 Watch them, see what they do, learn from them.
 They make the game of life so much more interesting.

-Photo CreditsWarriors vs. Suns
+Warriors vs. Suns

 SCU